actions/toolkit/packages/glob/README.md

 Glob follows symbolic links by default.
 Following is often appropriate unless deleting files.

-Also users may want to opt-out from following symbolic links for other reasons.
+Users may want to opt-out from following symbolic links for other reasons.
 For example, excessive amounts of symbolic links can create the appearance of very, very many files and slow the search.

-When an action allows a user to specify input patterns, it is generally recommended to also alow users to opt-out from following symbolic links.
+When an action allows a user to specify input patterns, it is generally recommended to allow users to opt-out from following symbolic links.

 Snippet from `action.yml`: